 There are about 20 million Xfinity hotspots scattered throughout the United States.
 Often, these hotspots can deliver strong connections in areas where cellular signals tend to be weak (e.g., in basements).
 Xfinity shares a map of hotspot locations on its website.

 When Verizon’s network is not congested, Xfinity Mobile subscribers will experience speeds comparable to those experienced by Verizon’s direct subscribers.
 In general, Verizon delivers solid speeds, but what any individual subscriber experiences will be location-dependent.
 In my own experience with Xfinity Mobile, speeds were excellent.
 That said, I wouldn’t take my own experience too seriously unless you also live in Boulder, Colorado:

 By default, Xfinity Mobile subscribers are not subject to any max speeds or throttling on most data use.
 However, heavy users will be throttled to a maximum download speed of 1.5Mbps if they exceed 20GB of data use in a month.
 At 1.5Mbps, the internet will still be usable, but performance may be sluggish for demanding activities.

-By default, Xfinity Mobile subscribers are subject to deprioritization during periods when Verizon’s network is congested.
-As a result, Xfinity Mobile’s subscribers may experience slower speeds than Verizon’s direct subscribers when the network is under a heavy load.
+By default, Xfinity Mobile subscribers on unlimited plans are subject to deprioritization during when Verizon’s network is congested.
+As a result, Xfinity Mobile’s unlimited plan subscribers may experience slower speeds than Verizon’s direct subscribers when the network is under a heavy load.
 In most areas, congestion is relatively rare, but your mileage may vary.
 Unlimited plan subscribers may purchase the HD Pass add-on for $20 per month which includes a higher level of priority during congestion.6

 Xfinity Mobile supports personal hotspots and tethering.
 For subscribers on By-the-Gig plans, hotspots will deliver full-speed connections.
 When testing mobile hotspot on a By-the-Gig plan, I received excellent speeds from a connected device:

-On the Unlimited plan, mobile hotspot speeds are throttled to a maximum of 600Kbps.
-At that speed, hotspot may be usable, but performance will be sluggish for many activities.
+On the Unlimited plan, mobile hotspot speeds are throttled to a maximum of 600Kbps.7 At that speed, hotspot may be usable, but performance will be sluggish for many activities.

 At the time of writing, Xfinity Mobile sells about thirty devices through its website.
 Several devices are part of a promo where new customers who purchase an eligible device, port in an existing phone number, and maintain service for 90 days will receive a $250 prepaid card.

 Bring your own device